 Social media performance reports

-Keyhole lets you generate basic social media reports, but Socialinsider stands out with fully customizable and automated reports.
+Keyhole lets you generate basic social media reports, but these are mostly centered on campaign performance and listening metrics.

 Historical data